Creating a memorable customer journey is a hard task. As marketers, we need all the help we can get.

 Getting to know Pardot

-As a B2B marketing automation platform, Pardot is mostly focused on that personalisation side of things, allowing you to provide the best nurturing journey to your customers and prospects.
+As a B2B marketing automation platform, Pardot is mostly focused on the personalisation side of things, allowing you to provide the best nurturing journey to your customers and prospects.

 Even though the platform is not natively built on Salesforce, businesses often use it in conjunction with Salesforce Sales or Service Cloud.
 So, the integration is made to be simple and easy.